 Basic EPS is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding for the period.
 Diluted EPS reflects the potential dilution that could occur if options or other contracts to issue Common Stock were exercised or converted into Common Stock.
 Due to our net loss, convertible debt, unvested restricted stock, and stock options granted under the stock option plan but not yet exercised are antidilutive and therefore not considered for the diluted EPS calculations.
-The convertible debt, unvested restricted stock, and stock options entitled holders to aquire 9,604,003, 5,669,764 and 5,148,365 shares of common stock for the years ended July 31, 2005, 2004 and 2003, respectively.
-There is no difference in basic and diluted net loss per common share as the effect of common share equivalents is anti-dilutive for all periods presented.
+The convertible debt, unvested restricted stock, and stock options entitled holders to acquire 9,994,295, 9,604,003, 5,669,764, and 5,148,365 shares of common stock for the five month period ended December 31, 2005 and the years ended July 31, 2005, 2004, and 2003, respectively.
+There is no difference in basic and diluted net loss per common share as the effect of other potential common share equivalents is anti-dilutive for all periods presented.